 - Control weeds on paths and drives with Weedol Pathclear or another contact and residual action weedkiller.
 If applied now you should have weed control until autumn.
 Avoid seepage onto surrounding plants and borders.

 - Treat lawn weeds with a good lawn weed killer such as Weedol Lawn Weedkiller.
 May is the best time to do it because fast-growing weeds are easier to kill.
-However, do not put the cut grass on your compost heap until the fourth cut after applying weedkillers.
+However, do not put the cut grass on your compost heap until the fourth cut after you have applied weedkiller.
 By this time the weedkiller residue will have gone.

-- Mow lawns at least weekly.
+- Mow lawns at least once a week.
 A little and often gets the best looking lawn!

-- Some houseplants like Cymbidium orchids, stick yucca, false castor oil [Aralia], Aspidistra, ivies, ferns and begonias can be moved outside this month for the summer months.
+- Some houseplants like Cymbidium orchids, stick yucca, Aralia, Aspidistra, ivies, ferns and begonias can be moved outside this month for the summer months.
 Put them in a shady spot until they get used to the brighter light outside and make sure they get watered regularly.
 There could still be frost this month so be ready to cover them or move them back inside.

 - Just like us, lemon and orange plants love being outside in the summer months!
 Once acclimatised, they will relish the sunshine and often put on new growth!